TobiasMetzlaff/GeneralizedChebyshev/readme.txt

  read("GeneralizedChebyshev.mpl"): with(GeneralizedChebyshev);
 can return an error.
 In this case, save the file, close it and open it again.

-To use 'GeneralizedChebsyhevHelp.mw' in any Maple2022 worksheet, place it in the same folder as the worksheet and run the above command.
+To use 'GeneralizedChebsyhevHelp.mw' in any Maple 2022 worksheet, place it in the same folder as the worksheet and run the above command.